Angus Morrison (minister): Free Presbyterian Church of Scotland and Associated Presbyterian Churches

 Highly unusually for a Moderator of the General Assembly of the Church of Scotland, Morrison was not ordained by the Church of Scotland.
 He was ordained by the Free Presbyterian Church of Scotland in 1979.
 He served as a minister in Oban between 1979 and 1986, and as a minister in Edinburgh between 1986 and 1989.
 During the latter period, he served as Moderator of the Free Presbyterian Church's Southern Presbytery.

-Following a split in the Free Presbyterian Church in 1989 (in the aftermath of the decision of Lord Mackay of Clashfern to attend the Requiem Mass of a colleague), Morrison became one of the founding members and Ministers of the Associated Presbyterian Churches (APC).
+Following a split in the Free Presbyterian Church in 1989 (in the aftermath of the decision of Lord Mackay of Clashfern, who attended Edinburgh Free Presbyterian Church, to attend the Requiem Mass of a colleague), Morrison became one of the founding members and Ministers of the Associated Presbyterian Churches (APC).
 He became minister of the Edinburgh congregation of the APC, serving from May 1989 to 2000.
 He was also Moderator of the General Assembly of the APC during the 1998 to 1999 session.